awsdocs/amazon-ses-developer-guide/doc-source/smtp-credentials.md

 In the preceding command, do the following:
 + Replace *path/to/* with the path to the location where you saved `smtp_credentials_generate.py`\.
-+ Replace *wJalrXUtnFEMI/K7MDENG/bPxRfiCYEXAMPLEKEY* with the Secret Access Key that you want to convert into an SMTP password\.
++ Replace *wJalrXUtnFEMI/K7MDENG/bPxRfiCYEXAMPLEKEY* with the secret access key that you want to convert into an SMTP password\.
 + Replace *us\-east\-1* with the AWS Region in which you want to use the SMTP credentials\.

 When this script runs successfully, the only output is your SMTP password\.